What Is the Difference Between Careless and Reckless Driving?

 What to Do After a Careless or Reckless Driving Charge

-In some cases, citations include factual mistakes or lack the supporting detail to justify the charge.
-The officer’s report may be inconsistent, or the state might fail to produce key evidence—such as dashcam footage, credible witnesses, or proof of intent.
+In some cases, there are factual mistakes or lack the supporting detail to justify the charge.
+The officer’s report may be inconsistent, or the prosecution might fail to produce key evidence—such as dashcam footage, credible witnesses, or proof of intent.

 Hiring a defense attorney allows you to respond strategically.
 Legal counsel can identify weaknesses in the case, negotiate for lesser charges, or advocate for dismissal.
-Whether your goal is to avoid a conviction or lessen the impact of a reckless driving charge, early legal action provides the best opportunity to protect your record.
+Whether your goal is to avoid a conviction or lessen the impact of a reckless driving charge, early legal action provides the best opportunity to preserve your rights and potential evidence.

 Talk to a Colorado Traffic Attorney